kulvind3r/GamingGaiden/Manual.md

 Alternative: Name platform *"Genesis & GameGear"* using single core.

-### Track games on multiple PCs with shared database
+### Track games on multiple PCs in a single Gaming Gaiden database

 **Requires:** Cloud sync directory (OneDrive, etc.) accessible on all PCs.

 1. Install app on all PCs.
-Pick PC with most data as database source.
+Pick PC with most data as initial database source.
 2. On source PC: *Settings => Open Install Directory*, copy *backups* and *GamingGaiden.db* to synced folder.
 3. Exit app on all PCs.
 4. Delete *backups* and *GamingGaiden.db* from each PC's install directory.
-5. Use [Link Shell Extension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) to create symlinks from install directories to files in synced folder.
+5. Use [Link Shell Extension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html) to create symbolic links (symlinks) from Gaming Gaiden install directory on each PC to the *GamingGaiden.db* file and the *backups* directory in synced folder.
 6. Start app on all PCs.

-### Track gaming pc usage on a shared database
+### Map games played to the right gaming pc with single database on multiple PCs

+After setting up database share make sure all PCs are added to Gaming Gaiden

-After setting up database share, on each installation of gaming gaiden set the correct pc as the current pc in *Settings => Gaming PCs* section.
+Then, on each installation of Gaming Gaiden set the correct pc as current pc in *Settings => Gaming PCs* section.

-Games will be correctly tagged to the gaming pc on which they are played and pc usage will be updated using session times.
+Games will be tagged to the gaming pc on which they are played and pc usage will be updated using session times.